Evening coding

 Announcing ‘Done by When’

 I promised to ship a new piece of software today but I haven’t quite made it.
 Ironically it’s a tool for managing expectations, and visualizing likely delivery times for a given piece of work.
 It would have been useful!
-I hate making excuses, but it’s been a crazy month with lots of good interruptions (lovely clients with interesting projects) and bad interruptions (family emergencies and so on).
-So while it’s not ready for you to use today, I’ll have to settle with announcing the project title today, ‘Done by When‘.
-A version of the tool, whether it’s ‘finished’ or not will ship by this time next week.
-Thought I didn’t make the deadline this time, it’s been very helpful for focussing the mind.
+I hate making excuses, but it’s been a crazy month with lots of good interruptions (lovely… Continue reading Announcing ‘Done by When’

 I’ve set myself a challenge

 I’ve had an idea for a piece of software I think would be really useful.
 And rather than spend months thinking about and scoping it, I’ve set myself a deadline (deadlines are magic).
 The first version will ship by the end of this month.
-If I’ve not announced this new project on this blog by 31 Aug 2012, feel free to send me abuse.
-I’m also going to use this as a chance to learn some new skills.
-I think I may learn Python.
+If I’ve not announced this new project on this blog by… Continue reading I’ve set myself a challenge